Noah-Samawi/ci-swag/README.md

 54. As a developer, I can ensure that all code is thoroughly documented with comments in a standardised format so that anyone reading the code can easily understand its purpose [#68](https://github.com/DarrachBarneveld/ci-swag/issues/68)
 55. As a User, I can reset my password if I forget it, so that I can regain access to my account. [#69](https://github.com/DarrachBarneveld/ci-swag/issues/69)
 56. As a User, I can delete my account so that my personal information and data are removed from the website. [#74](https://github.com/DarrachBarneveld/ci-swag/issues/74)
+57. As a Moderator User, I can update product information but do not have administration access, so ensure product information is accurate [#77](https://github.com/DarrachBarneveld/ci-swag/issues/77)
+58. As a Moderator or Superuser, I can manage products by adding, editing, and deleting so that I can keep business inventory up to date. [#78](https://github.com/DarrachBarneveld/ci-swag/issues/78)

 ### Site Goals